Skip to main content

 Engagements are commissioned by a portfolio manager, board, or chief executive.
 The senior team remains in place, runs the business, and directs the work.
 We bring evidence, judgement, and execution capacity to the parts of it the team has agreed need outside hands.

-Most engagements concern one of three areas: recruitment of senior or specialist roles, restructuring of the business, or operational right-sizing of teams and structures.
+Most engagements concern one of four areas: operational review, recruitment of senior or specialist roles, restructuring of the business, or operational right-sizing of teams and structures.
+Restructuring and right-sizing are commissioned together where the situation calls for both, or separately where one piece of work is already in hand.
 The pattern is recognisable.
 Real work needs to happen at pace.
 The senior team has the experience to do it but not the time.
 The alternatives are either slow, disruptive, or both.

 Recruitment support